a fee-based online consultation clinic for Obstetrics & Gynecology

-Pre-eclamptic toxaemia (PET) is also called Toxemia of pregnancy or pregnancy induced hypertension.
+Pre-eclamptic toxaemia (PET) is also called Toxemia of Pregnancy or pregnancy induced hypertension.
 This is a syndrome that develops after the 20th week of pregnancy.
 It is characterized by:

 • Persistent high blood pressure at or above 140/90mmHg.